 - Ops changes can be observed and monitored

-Moderated by Alexis Richardson, Weaveworks the discussion panel will consist of the following industry leaders: Tracy Miranda, Cloudbees, Ivan Pedrazas, State Street and Allison Richardet, MasterCard.
+Moderated by Alexis Richardson, Weaveworks the discussion panel consists of the following industry leaders: Tracy Miranda, Cloudbees, Ivan Pedrazas, State Street and Allison Richardet, MasterCard.

-The panel will focus on five main topic areas:
+The panel focuses on five main topic areas:

 - GitOps and its benefits